nicothyun/garden/content/index.md

 **Learning in public**
 - building my [[notetaking process]]
-- Highlighted pages and readings across the interweb #clippings
+- highlighted pages and readings across the interweb #clippings
 - reading and consolidating them into [[books]] reviews & notes